irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Most of the changes are numerical, for the most part reducing effectivness of this perk deck slighlty, specifically for the first card.
 (Main reason - COPYCAT, second reason - this deck is a bit too good)
 - Card 1: Changed direct and indirect damage split from 75% to 70% to increase incoming damage taken.
 Reduced DOT part of the damage split to 10 seconds from 11.2 (12 is vanilla's inaccuracy) to make DOT go down faster, dealing more damage.
 - Card 7: Cooldown gain while at low health reduced from 2 to 1.5 seconds to compensate new threshold of 45%.
-This skill should now activate much more often, improving survivability as compensation for the nerfs in the first perk card
+This skill should now activate much more often, improving survivability as compensation for the nerfs in the first perk card.
-- Card 9: Similarly to card 7, this is a compensation for the first card, to make healing slighlty better, since you now take more direct damage, and DOT you have is drained faster.
+- Card 9: Similarly to card 7, this is a compensation for the first card, to make healing slighlty better, since you now take more direct damage, and DOT damage you get is drained faster.

 Overall this deck should feel about the same, but you may wanna play it slighlty more carefuly, since you take a bit more damage now.